Eyesore123/blog-app/README.md

 2. Language toggle to navbar (global translations and post translations)
 3. Advanced features for admin (image size adjustments? etc.)
 4. Email subscription options in admin panel + an improved template for blog post email
-5. Fallback image if the image doesn't load

 I will probably try deploying this app on Railway.